-An analysis of the visual languages, tropes and conventions of scientific graphic design
+An analysis of the visual languages, tropes and conventions of scientific visual communication within peer groups.

 London College of Communication

-Having worked as a geophysicist for 25 years, Gill is very familiar with this type of graphic design, but had given little thought to its appearance.
-The aim of the research is therefore to understand why scientific graphic design appears as it does, using examples from the earth and life sciences.
+Having worked as a geophysicist for 25 years, Gill is very familiar with this type of visual communication, but had given little thought to its appearance.
+The aim of the research is therefore to analyse the visual languages, tropes and conventions of scientific visual communication in the life and earth sciences.
+Particular emphasis is given to those visual representations that have come to embody scientific theories or concepts: the visual equivalent of what philosopher of science Thomas Kuhn would regard as scientific paradigms.
 Gill’s background as a working scientist, coupled with her experience as a graphic designer, puts her in a unique position from which to approach this research area.

 During a collaboration with a group of neuroscientists at King’s College London, Gill is problematising the nature and scope of scientific visual communication and writing up the resulting dialogue in the form of a critically reflective thesis.
 The concept of utilising graphical “standards” within an immediate peer group acts as a starting point and a practical focus for the research.
 The presuppositions and preconceptions of the scientists towards visual communication methods and practices are also considered, along with some discussion of debates within contemporary graphic design that may open up new areas of critical reflection among the scientists themselves.
 Although a theoretical thesis is planned, the research is practice-led, with graphic design being used throughout to both analyse and communicate